Meghan King Edmonds Responds To Fan Who Suggests Her Son Looks Just Like Her Estranged Husband Jim

 Meghan King Edmonds doesn’t think her son Hayes looks like his father, Jim Edmonds.

-Months after separating from the former athlete after five years of marriage, the Real Housewives of Orange County star responded to a fan on Instagram who commented on a series of photos she shared of herself and her one-year-old son.
+Months after separating from the former athlete after five years of marriage, the Real Housewives of Orange County star responded to a fan on Instagram who commented on a series of photos she shared of herself and her 1-year-old son.

 “OMG, he looks exactly like his father,” the fan wrote.